UNiXMIT/UNiXSF/README.md

    ![6](images/sftp.png)
    This can be changed in Settings -> Apps -> Default apps -> Choose default applications by protocol

-- Added QuickLink buttons for the MF Translation Request page and MF Documentation page (removing SF links that weren't useful).
+- Added QuickLink buttons for MF Translation Request, MF Documentation, Support Portal and SLD.
    ![7](images/buttons.png)
    If you have a case open and active, the product in the case will be checked and the appropriate docs page opened.
    If no cases are opened the general docs page will be opened.